kamaltejag/pomodoro/README.md

 Just decide on a task, hit the timer and **start working**.

-Once the timer hits start working**start working**, it plays a bell sound to notify the end of the session.
+Once the timer hits **zero**, it plays a bell sound to notify the end of the session.

 Then take a break and start the timer again.